-The Registration Cancellation policy applies to all semesters.
-Note that private music lesson fees (after the contract is signed) and cancellation penalties may not be indicated below.
+The Registration Cancellation policy applies to fall and spring semesters.
+Note that private music lesson fees (after the contract is signed) and those cancellation penalties are not indicated below.
 Housing charges will be prorated for the days occupied based on the percentages below under "Withdrawal from University Housing".
 See the Academic Calendar for the applicable First Day of Class.

-Cancellation of Registration - A student who registers for class but decides not to attend must notify the Registrar's Office in writing before the end of business on the Last day of the Add/Drop period.
+Cancellation of Registration - A student who registers for class but decides not to attend must notify the Registrar's Office in writing before the end of business on the Last day of the Add/Drop Period (Week 1).
 Proper notification will cancel the tuition and related charges.